BINF-6310L-8310L-Spring24/Problem_Set_6_Bayes/README.md

 1. What is the binomial probability of getting 2 out of 5 positive samples with a true rate of 0.10?

 2. Using the previously known probability (0.10) what are the chances that your _next_ sample will contain *B. harpocrates*?
+This would bring your total sample to 3 out of 5.

 3. Using your sample proportion (2/5) what are the chances that your _next_ sample will contain *B. harpocrates*?
+This would bring your total sample to 3 out of 5.

  &nbsp;